imvish21/Bike2Go/README.md

 # Bike2Go
-An application where users can rent bike.
+An android based application where users can rent bike.

 #Day1: